dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Groups** &gt; **All Devices** &gt; **All Computers**.

-2. Scroll down the list of computers to find managed computers that are communicating with Intune, or to search for a specific managed computer by typing the computer name, or any part of the name, in the **Search devices** box.
+2. In the list, find the computers that are communicating with Intune, or search for a specific managed computer by typing the computer name, or any part of the name, in the **Search devices** box.

 3. Examine the status of the computer in the bottom pane of the console, and resolve any errors.